 All parties will be given a reasonable opportunity to present their cases, including presenting testimony of witnesses and documentary evidence.
 However, the Chair (or designee) may preclude the presentation of duplicative, irrelevant, or unnecessary evidence.
 (The Chair may have established limitations on the numbers of witnesses for the parties at the pre-hearing conference.)

 Each party will have the opportunity to cross-examine the other party's witnesses.
+The Chair has the authority to stop a line of questioning, or to permit a witness or party to not answer, when the question is not relevant to the grievance.

+The Grievance Hearing Committee may ask questions of parties and witnesses at any point during the hearing.

-Every reasonable effort will be made to elicit and consider reliable evidence.
-In extraordinary cases, sworn statements may be admitted in lieu of testimony.
+Every reasonable effort will be made to elicit and consider reliable and relevant evidence.
+In extraordinary cases, the Chair may permit sworn statements in lieu of testimony.
 The decision of the Chair or designee on questions of admissibility of evidence will be final.

 The Chair or designee may grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made.